george-hawkins/boto-experiments/README.md

 i-0b5b95967aa51916a     running
 ```

-Then terminate all the ones that aren't already in state `shutting-down` or `terminated`:
+Then terminate all the ones that aren't already listed as being in state `shutting-down` or `terminated`:

 ```
 $ aws ec2 terminate-instances --instance-ids i-06bfb2ebff8962544 i-0b5b95967aa51916a
 ```

-You can check that really have terminated with the same `describe-instances` command as above - it typically takes 30s to a minute for the instances to reach `terminated` state.
+You can check that they really have terminated with the same `describe-instances` command as above - it typically takes 30s to a minute for the instances to reach `terminated` state.

 Summary of main Python scripts
 ------------------------------

+These are the main scripts here:

-* `run_manager.py` - the script used to create a render job, launch the EC2 instances involved, monitor them and terminate them, once the job is completed, and download the results.
+* `run_manager.py` - the script used to create a render job, launch the EC2 instances involved, monitor them and terminate them (once the job is completed), and download the results.
 * `run_worker.py` - the main script that runs on the EC2 instances and manages the rendering of individual frames.
 * `create_file_store` - the script that's run once to create a file store to which a version of Blender is uploaded (and then used by the EC2 instances).
-* `clean_up.py` - a script that can be run to delete any render related resources that may have become orphaned if experimenting with things.
+* `clean_up.py` - a script that can be run to delete any render related resources that may have become orphaned while experimenting with things.

 Running the worker locally
 --------------------------